PT-symmetry breaking phase transitions in an LMG dimer

-Much recent effort has been spent examining how non-equilibrium processes can alter phase transitions which are closely related to those found in the ground state of quantum models.
-In the open Dicke~\cite{Garraway2011, Kirton2019} and dissipative LMG~\cite{Morrison2008, Morrison2008a, Ferreira2019, Debecker2025} models it is found that, while the critical points are shifted slightly by the presence of dissipation, the states remain largely unchanged.
-There is, however, another class of transition where the physics is completely dominated by the drive and dissipation.
-The prototypical example of this kind of transition is that of the Scully-Lamb laser model~\cite{Scully1997} where incoherent driving of the emitters leads to the emergence of a macroscopic photon field.
+Much recent effort has been spent examining how non-equilibrium processes can alter phase transitions which are closely related to those found in quantum ground states.
+In the open Dicke~\cite{Garraway2011, Kirton2019} and dissipative LMG~\cite{Morrison2008, Morrison2008a, Ferreira2019, debecker_role_2025} models it is found that, while the critical points are shifted slightly by the dissipation, the states remain largely unchanged.
+There is, however, another class of transition where the physics is dominated by the drive and dissipation.
+The prototypical example of this kind of transition is that of the Scully-Lamb laser~\cite{Scully1997} where incoherent driving of the emitters leads to the emergence of a macroscopic photon field.
 In more exotic setups, this kind of physics can be explored in models with an absorbing state~\cite{Carollo2019, Gillman2019, Carollo2022}, models which break time-translation symmetry~\cite{Iemini2018} and models with the microscopic generalization~\cite{Prosen2012, Prosen2012a, Huber2020, Huber2020a, Nakanishi2022} of parity-time ($\mathcal{PT}$) symmetry~\cite{Ashida2020, Arkhipov2020}.

-In this paper, we introduce a model which features both of these categories of phase transition.
+In this paper, we introduce a model which features both of these categories of phase transition and study the phase structure and dynamics which emerge from their interplay.
 We begin with the dissipative version of the LMG model~\cite{Lipkin1965, Morrison2008, Morrison2008a, Ferreira2019} which has a transition between a paramagnetic and a ferromagnetic state as the nonlinearity in the Hamiltonian is varied.
-This is augmented with a $\mathcal{PT}$ symmetric partner giving a dissipation dominated phase transition between a normal state with definite magnetization and an infinite-temperature state as the inter-spin coupling is increased.
+This is augmented with a $\mathcal{PT}$-symmetric partner giving a dissipation-dominated phase transition between a normal state with definite magnetization and an infinite-temperature state as the inter-spin coupling is increased.

 \paragraph{Model}